sunnys/rails_auth_flow/README.md

-## Running rails_auth_flow
+## Running cybit-qr-backend

 Running quo_sim rails require following steps

 ### Installing pre-requisite

-To run rails_auth_flow on your development machine make sure you have configured your rvm and you have install ruby-2.6.3, if not run following command to install ruby-2.6.3
+To run cybit-qr-backend on your development machine make sure you have configured your rvm and you have install ruby-2.6.3, if not run following command to install ruby-2.6.3
 ```ruby
 rvm install 2.6.3
 ```